An introduction to 2d conformal field theory: Minimal models

-The general form of OPE of primary fields is given in \eqref{op-algebra}.
 In fact, the three-point function \eqref{three-point-func-form} explicitly determines the coefficient of the most singular term of the OPE \eqref{op-algebra} as $C _{12p}^{\{0,0 \}}= C _{12p}$.
 Moreover, since the correlations of descendants are built on the correlation of the primaries as in \eqref{descendant-eq}, we expect the coefficient to have the form:

-where $\beta^{p\{k\}}_{ij}$ can be determined by the descendant equation \eqref{descendant-eq} as functions of central charge $c$ and of conformal dimensions.
+As we will see below, $\beta_{ij(p,{\lambda})}$ can be completely determined by the representation of Virasoro algebra as functions of central charge $c$ and of conformal dimensions.
 Therefore, once we find all the coefficients $C_{pnm}$ of three-point functions with primary fields, we determine all OPEs.
 Indeed, the conformal bootstrap is one powerful way to determine $C_{pnm}$.